Intermediate Algebra Workshop (ARC 35)

 - Students register for IAW (ARC 35) via R'Web.
 In the summer, during the priority period, students will start the registration process via the "Summer Registration" tab on this site.
 At all other times, the schedule is available via the online schedule of classes.

-- Starting in summer 2016, a minimum of 75% is required to get cleared for Math 4 or Math 6A.
+- A minimum of 75% is required to get cleared for Math 4 or Math 6A.

 - This workshop runs each quarter for 7 weeks.